 To maintain the integrity and efficacy of our h Sox2 mRNA, it should be stored at -80°C. We recommend aliquoting the mRNA solution for better long-term storage and to prevent repeated freeze-thaw cycles, which can degrade the mRNA.

-Our new h Sox2 mRNA represents a significant advancement in cellular research, offering unparalleled stability, performance, and safety.
-Whether you are involved in developmental biology, stem cell research, or regenerative medicine, our h Sox2 mRNA provides a robust and reliable tool for your experiments.
-Explore the potential of mRNA technology and elevate your research with our cutting-edge solutions.
+Our new h Sox2 mRNA offers a reliable tool for cellular research, providing stability, performance, and safety.
+Whether you are involved in developmental biology, stem cell research, or regenerative medicine, our h Sox2 mRNA is a practical solution for your experiments.